 Lahaina is the most popular tourist destination in Maui.
 The weather is consistently hot and dry year-round, and the crystal blue waters are perfect for a wide range of water activities.
 Plus there is a wide selection of excellent Airbnbs in Lahaina and the surrounding areas.

-Getting from the airport to Maui’s West Side involves a long beachside drive with views of the neighbor islands, varied shorelines, and maybe even a breaching humpback whale – it’s a great way to adjust to the pace of island life.
+Getting from the airport to Maui’s West Side involves a long beachside drive with views of the neighboring islands, varied shorelines, and maybe even a breaching humpback whale – it’s a great way to adjust to the pace of island life.

 While in the area, check out the critically-acclaimed show, ‘Ulalena.
 This visually stunning journey through Hawaiian history incorporates traditional dancers accompanied by awe-inspiring percussive instrumentation.
 The show is completely in the Hawaiian language, but it’s captivating enough that you won’t miss any details.